-Classes will begin in ISE Lab at the start of the Fall 2013 Semester.
-Those with offices and labs inside the building will begin moving into the space in Summer 2013.
+Classes in ISE Lab began at the start of the Fall 2013 Semester.
+Those with offices and labs inside the building began moving into the space in Summer 2013.

 The building has two wings: a research wing and a teaching wing.
-But, don't let those names fool you; teaching and research will happen in both areas.
-The research wing will house core facilities for teams of researchers, including:
+But, don't let those names fool you; teaching and research happens in both areas.
+The research wing houses core facilities for teams of researchers, including:

-It will also be the new home of the University of Delaware Energy Institute, the Delaware Environmental Institute, and the Catalysis Center for Energy Innovation.
-Faculty members, staff members and graduate students with ties to these institutes will have office space and laboratories on the top three floors.
+It is also the new home of the University of Delaware Energy Institute, the Delaware Environmental Institute, and the Catalysis Center for Energy Innovation.
+Faculty members, staff members and graduate students with ties to these institutes have office space and laboratories on the top three floors.

 The teaching wing features 4 problem-based learning instructional labs and 8 general purpose classrooms.
 ISE Lab is built for exploratory learning.
-Classes held inside will move beyond the traditional lecture format.
-Students will be challenged to use their knowledge in solving real-world problems.
+Classes held inside move beyond the traditional lecture format.
+Students are challenged to use their knowledge in solving real-world problems.

-Yes, a cafe will be located on the first floor just inside the main entrance.
-This lobby area will feature seating for relaxation and study.
+Yes, an Einstein Bros.
+Bagels shop is located on the first floor just inside the main entrance.
+This lobby area features seating for relaxation and study.
 ISE Lab's design incorporates many such common areas to encourage students and faculty to share ideas outside the classrooms and laboratories.

 The ISE Lab was constructed to achieve, at minimum, the standards of the U.S. Green Building Council's LEED Silver designation.
 This represents a significant investment in environmentally friendly products, equipment and design standards.
 Green elements include: